-The roots of whakairo in Rimutaka
+The roots of whakairo in Rimutaka Prison

 19 December 2011

-The history of whakairo (carving), undertaken by prisoners in Te Whare Whakaahuru (the Maori Focus Unit) at Rimutaka Prison, dates back to the time of kaumātua Jock McKewen, a Scottish writer, composer and carver who was passionate about Māori development.
+The history of whakairo (carving), undertaken by prisoners in Te Whare Whakaahuru (the Maori Focus Unit) at Rimutaka Prison, dates back to the time of kaumātua Jock McEwen, a Scottish writer, composer and carver who was passionate about Māori development.

-The Secretary of Māori and Island Affairs from 1963 until 1975, Jock McKewen in retirement masterminded the carvings for Kahukura, the meeting house at Orongomai Marae at Upper Hutt.
+The Secretary of Māori and Island Affairs from 1963 until 1975, Jock McEwen in retirement masterminded the carvings for Kahukura, the meeting house at Orongomai Marae at Upper Hutt.
 He also led carving projects for houses at Rotorua, Pirinoa, Taita, Naenae and Upper Hutt colleges, as well as Waiouru military camp.